swallace100/ChatGPT-Powered-Twitch-Bot-With-Logging/README.md

 ## Description

-- There weren't many tutorials on how to make TWitch bots using the site's APIs, so I made one using the API documentation.
+- There weren't many tutorials on how to make Twitch bots using the site's APIs, so I made one using the API documentation.
-- This bot can response automatically with random phrases is someone in chat enters a designated word.
+- This bot can response automatically with random phrases if someone in chat enters a designated word.
 - All chat messages are saved to a designated folder.

 - There are a lot of powerful moderator bots out there, but this one is for record keeping and chat interaction.